Skip to Content

 Major General James Ursano Scholarship Program for Dependent Children

-This scholarship was designed to assist the dependents of servicemembers, who are completing their first technical certification or first undergraduate degree.
+This scholarship was designed to assist the dependents of servicemembers who are completing their first technical certification or first undergraduate degree.
 Awards are based on meeting eligibility requirements and can extend for up to four years of academic full-time study.

-Maryland Military Department - Scholarships
+External Military Scholarships

 I am a ROTC cadet.
 What scholarships are available to me?

-Richard W. Collins III Leadership with Honors Scholarship - For more information and scholarship details go to ROTC Scholarships and Other Funding Opportunities
+Richard W. Collins III Leadership with Honors Scholarship - For more information and scholarship details, go to ROTC Scholarships and Other Funding Opportunities

 ROTC Bridge Grant - The ROTC Bridge Grant is an institutional fund awarded to participating ROTC Cadets to offset their room and board costs.